lydiaart/E-tracker/README.md

 # E-tracker

 ## Description
-This application is to assist business owners to be able to view, update, or organize employees' role, salary or management of the company in the computer.
+This application is to assist business owners to view, update, or organize their employees' role, salary or management.

 ## Table of Contents